Article Translations: (Spanish)

 Some people who attempt suicide mean to die and some aren't completely sure they want to die.
 For some, a suicide attempt is a way to express deep emotional pain.
 They can't say how they feel, so, for them, attempting suicide feels like the only way to get their message across.
 Sadly, many people who really didn't mean to kill themselves end up dead or critically ill.

-There are often signs that someone may be thinking about or planning a suicide attempt.
+Often, there are signs that someone may be thinking about or planning a suicide attempt.
 Here are some of them:

 - talking about suicide or death in general